History of the NFL in Los Angeles: Origins of football in Los Angeles

-The first major professional football team to reside in Los Angeles were the Los Angeles Bulldogs, formed for the fall 1937 season in the AFL, taking the place of the Cleveland Rams.
-They operated both as an independent and as a member of several other leagues from approximately 1937 to 1948.
-The Bulldogs played most of their tenure at Gilmore Stadium, a stadium on the site of what is now CBS Television City.
+The first major professional football team to operate in Los Angeles were the Los Angeles Bulldogs, formed for the fall 1937 season in the second AFL, taking the place of the Cleveland Rams.
+They operated both as an independent and as a member of several other leagues from about 1937 to 1948.
+The Bulldogs played most of their tenure at Gilmore Stadium, a stadium on the site of what is now (CBS) Television City.
 The NFL would hold its first two All-Star Games in Los Angeles following the 1938 and 1939 seasons.